cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 | # | filter | CBloomFilter | Required | Can be set to all zeros.<br>Only supported since [protocol version 70206][section protocol versions]

 {% highlight text %}
-Dash Core limits how frequently the first type of sync (object sync) can be requested.
+Lifetioncoin Core limits how frequently the first type of sync (object sync) can be requested.
 Frequent requests will result in the node being banned.
 {% endhighlight %}